nojusus/ctflearn/rubber_duck.md

 ```bash
 file RubberDuck.jpg
 ```
-reveals a comment that contains the flag "CTFlearn{ILoveJakarta}".
+reveals a comment that contains the flag.